 As a second-year graduate student at Virginia Tech, James Clay was desperately trying to figure out how to both pay for school and live out his racing aspirations.
 You would think that in the course of earning his MBA he would have been scared off by the financial “uncertainty” associated with anything remotely related to motorsports.
 But instead of targeting a stuffy day job siting in a leather chair behind a really expensive desk, he began to sell BMW performance parts from his single-bedroom apartment.

 Now, back in 1997 when this all began, “performance parts” were defined as…well…stickers.
-But great things always seem to grow out of humble beginnings, and now, 25 years later, BimmerWorld reigns as the largest independently-owned BMW parts specialist in North America.
+But great things always seem to grow out of humble beginnings, and now, more than 25 years later, BimmerWorld reigns as the largest independently-owned BMW parts specialist in North America.
 Their catalog includes OEM replacement parts, high-performance accessories, and specialized racing components not suitable for use on public roadways (the lawyers always make them add the last little bit there).

 After finally selling enough stickers (they actually call them “performance decals” now), BimmerWorld Racing joined the professional racing ranks in 2003.
 Realizing his dream, James (Clay, not Walker…this is surely going to cause confusion moving forward) competed in the World Challenge Touring Car class with enough success to keep coming back for more.
 In the 17 years that followed, BimmerWorld Racing has brought home more than their fair share of road racing trophies in the SPEED Touring Car, IMSA Michelin Pilot Challenge, World Challenge GT4 America, and World Challenge TC America categories.